geudde/attic-chest/pages/02.season-1/05.meeting-05/13.denman-3/docs.md

 And quits his quiver, bow, and darts
 For secret snares and fraudful arts
 The spreads his toils where you must pass
-To his confederate — your Glass
+To his confederate — your glass
 The heavenly habitants on high
 Your danger view; and from the sky
 Swift Dian hastens to thy aid